Joel7815/Super-Mario-Bros-PPO-Stable-baselines/README.md

 ## Results

-Based on a 1000 consecutive episode the success rate of my agent is 17.4 percent.
+Based on a 1000 consecutive episode the success rate of my agent is 17.4 percent in the "SuperMarioBros-1-1-v0" environement (1 life only).
 His mean reward is at 1860, wich is lower than the approximate 3000 required to finish the level.
 If you want to train a succesful agent and you have a powerful GPU you can take the same parameters I have and change the number of environements from two to four.
 I would be very interested to see people manage to create an agent that gets an average reward of 3000.
 Don't hesitate to contact me if you have any questions.

 ## Bonus Video of my agent finishing the level